 Art Almanac prides itself on being a resource for artists.
 We have selected a few galleries and funding bodies calling for submissions for Awards, Artist Engagements, Grants, Public Art, Residency Programs, Exhibition Proposals and more.
-Click here for the full list of Art Awards and Proposals and Submissions.
+Click here for the full list of Art Awards and Proposals and Submissions and Internships & Fellowships.
 Enjoy and good luck!

 Aboriginal Arts Program Applications are open 13 June to 14 July, 2017

 Arts Tasmania’s Aboriginal Arts Program supports arts projects and activities by Aboriginal artists, arts workers and organisations that stimulate contemporary, traditional and non-traditional Aboriginal art forms and practice with a focus on providing opportunities for professional development through mentorships, fellowships and projects that demonstrate strong developmental content.

 Adelaide Central School of Art Scholarships and Study Support Grants

 The Adelaide Central School of Art (ACSA) offers $5,000 School Leaver Scholarships for study related expenses for successful applicants to undertake their first year of full-time study of the Bachelor of Visual Art (BVA) with applications for 2018 opening late 2017.
 Also offering a $7,500 Bachelor of Visual Art [Honours] Scholarship to support an outstanding student to undertake the Bachelor of Visual Art [Honours] at Adelaide Central School of Art – applications open October 2017.
 ACSA also offers other Study Support Grants every year.

 2017 Scholarship recipients, Alycia Bennett, Pia Gynell-Jorgensen, Tori Mansfield and Maxwell Callaghan Image sourced: ACSA

 The Arts Tasmania Claudio Alcorso International Residency Round 2 closes 1 September, 2017